 For over 30 years, Community Conservation has helped produce important research that communities, scientists, and other conservation stakeholders can use to benefit their community-focused projects.

 Recently, we’ve been adding some resources for the general public who want to learn more about involving local people in conservation.
-We’re proud to share some of these useful resources.

 We hope you can utilize some of the lessons we’ve learned!

 These resources are mostly studies and book chapters of interest to conservation practitioners, community members, scientists, and students in conservation-related fields.

 - “Preserving biodiversity and ecosystems: catalyzing conservation contagion.” by Community Conservation’s founder Rob Horwich and several of his colleagues

 - “Creating modern community conservation organizations and institutions to effect successful forest conservation change.” by Rob Horwich and several colleagues

 - “Community protection of the Manas Biosphere Reserve in Assam, India, and the endangered golden langur Trachypithecus geei” by Rob Horwich and several colleagues

 - “Ecotourism and community development: a view from Belize” by Rob Horwich and seveal colleagues